Ensuring a Healthy Pregnancy & Newborn

 Pregnancy and infancy are incredibly important times of development and growth for your baby.
 Learning about your baby's early life will help you feel more connected to your baby, and that's the foundation of a powerful and positive relationship!

 - Learn about development.
 It is helpful for parents to know that pregnancy - also called the prenatal period - and infancy - also called the neonatal or newborn period - are times of major growth and brain development for your baby.
 Your baby will be born with the majority of neurons they will have for the rest of their life.
-Brain growth during this time is rapid and explosive.
+Brain growth during this time is rapid.
 This means it is important to know what you can do to promote healthy development and growth.
 Your baby's experiences will help them grow and become happy and healthy.

-- Address any stress in your life while pregnant and parenting.
+- Work to address stress in your life while pregnant and parenting.
 Your developing baby and infant will feel and experience what you are feeling.
 Being overly stressed, anxious or in a distressful and unsafe situation will impact your baby.
 Your baby will not only feel what you feel, but their development can also be impacted if you are in a situation that is significantly impacting you.
 Make sure you are getting the support and help you need to cope with any life stressors or unsafe situations.

 - Prenatal care and nutrition is important.
 Your nutrition and health are important to your developing baby.
 While it may be overwhelming to think that everything you do affects your baby, it can also be helpful to know that a healthy diet is important in promoting positive development for your baby.
-Feeling full and fed will help your baby focus on the task of growing and developing.

 - Consistency and predictability are important.
 Babies need a caregiver who is predictable, present and calm.
 What this means is that your baby needs to know you will be there to meet their needs in a calm and predictable manner.
 This helps your baby feel safe.
 Your baby will begin to develop a set of positive and safe associations, which is important for healthy development.
 Of course, as the parent of a newborn you may not always feel calm and present, but don't be hard on yourself.
 What's important is that you are doing the best you can to respond to your baby.